Week 22 of Pregnancy

 Baby this week

-• Can hear sounds from outside the womb more clearly, including your voice
+• Can hear sounds from outside the womb, including your voice

 • Developing taste buds and can taste flavors from amniotic fluid

-• Fingerprints are forming and are now unique to your baby
+• Eyelids are forming and eyelashes are growing

 You this week